j0lle/gpu-screen-recorder-selector/README.md

 Supported video codecs:
 * H264 (default)
 * HEVC (Optionally with HDR)
 * AV1 (Optionally with HDR.
-Not currently supported on NVIDIA if you use GPU Screen Recorder flatpak)
+Not currently supported on NVIDIA in the flatpak version of GPU Screen Recorder)
 * VP8
 * VP9